-At times changing the power source or moving location of the modem or router works well to resolve blinking red light issues.
+At times, changing the power source or moving the location of the modem or router works well to resolve blinking red light issues.

-Try moving the WiFi-connected device as far away as possible from the router or close room doors because open space causes network drop and issues too.
+Try moving the WiFi-connected device as far away from the router or closing room doors because open space also causes network drops and issues.

 6. If the Above Doesn’t Work, Reset Your Modem to Default

 Resetting your modem to the default setting is the last option because it will erase all customized settings on your modem.
-We are not trying anything else before resetting it so we might as well do that and then reconfigure everything again from scratch.
+We are not trying anything else before resetting it, so we might as well do that and reconfigure everything from scratch.

 It’s most effective when you have gone through the rest of these solutions without success.
 Follow the given steps to reset your modem: